 I’m a manager or leader

-If you are worried that COVID-19 has affected or is affecting one of your employees you can make a referral to us by emailing us via the details on our contact page.
+If you are worried about one of your employees you can make a referral to us by emailing us via the details on our contact page.
 Staff can contact us directly themselves if they prefer.

 We can also offer group support to your team.
 This support could be in a variety of forms – we may be able to provide clinical supervision, reflective sessions and problem-solving approaches for your team.
 Please get in touch with us to find out how we can help.

-It’s important that managers take time to recognise the impact that COVID practices and restrictions may be having on staff.
+It’s important that managers take time to recognise the impact the current stressors on the NHS is having on their staff.
 People should be encouraged to take regular breaks and have confidence in raising any issues or concerns that they may have.

-Offer to refer your team members to our service or encourage them to complete our online wellbeing questionnaire.
+Offer to refer your team members to our service or encourage them to complete our online self-referral.
 They might simply want to take a look at the tools and resources available to them via our hub too.

 The Royal College of Nursing’s ‘healthy workplace, healthy you’ campaign highlights the importance of taking breaks where possible, staying well hydrated and having access to nutritional food during these difficult times at home and at work.
 Encourage staff to follow the simple rest, rehydrate and refuel steps to support their wellbeing